 There's no better way to experience the flora and fauna of Tortuguero than by embarking on a brisk hike into the surrounding rainforest with a local guide.
 You'll almost certainly see one or more of the three kinds of monkeys that exist in Tortuguero, including white-faced capuchins, howler monkeys, and spider monkeys.
 Anteaters, sloths, green macaws, and even bats abound here too.

 As for the trails, one popular option is El Gavilan.
 It's a short two km hike and the trailhead is located just outside the town of Tortuguero.
 You can also choose to hike up Cerro Tortuguero.
-This is the highest peak in the area (390 meters, 1,290 feet) and a guide is mandatory if you opt to do it as the trail ascends near some deep gorges.
+This is the highest peak in the area (390 meters, 1,290 feet) and the view from the top is totally worth the hike.

 When to Go

-If your aim is to arrive during the aforementioned nesting season, then you'll want to plan a trip between March and October (see the table below for the nesting windows of different turtle species).
+If your aim is to arrive during the aforementioned nesting season, then you'll want to plan a trip between July and October (see the table below for the nesting windows of different turtle species).
 Note that this time period falls within Costa Rica's "green" season, the colloquial term for the nation's rainy season.
-While the Caribbean Coast doesn't see much rain at any time of year, there will be lots of precipitation throughout the rest of the country.
-Tropical greenery is in full bloom, and you can expect lower prices, though some areas and activities may be off limits.
+There will be more precipitation throughout the rest of the country, but it will actually be fairly dry on the Caribbean Coast.
+Pair that with the turtle nesting season, this is considered the high season for Tortuguero, and prices are actually highest at this time of the year.
 Here's more information on traveling to Costa Rica during the green season.

 Where to Stay & Eat